rbaldridge91/weirdcharacters/about.md

 This isn't a 4th paragraph becasue 3 is already too many.

-- 1 paragraph: thats okay
+1. One paragraph: thats okay
-- 2 paragraphs: we're getting there
+2. Two paragraphs: we're getting there
-- 3 paragraphs: quit it already
+3. Three paragraphs: quit it already